ShmokeD/ZineCyberSec/Work Log.md

 I think im getting somewhere.
 I downloaded the gibberish using wget from port 666.
 Running file on that showed that it was a zip file.
 Unzipping which revealed a picture im quite perplexed by.
 I dont know what to do with it?
 Its titled message2.jpg.
 Wheres message1?

+30-01-2024 16:29
+I found out there was an open port 139 with a samba 4.3.9 running via nmap.
+Doing some research about possible exploits led me to a is_known_pipename exploit.
+Using metasploit I was able to get into a VERY basic shell. whoami returns root so thats a good sign i think.